Leprechaun (film series): Leprechaun 3 (1995)

 The film begins with the Leprechaun, having been changed into a statue by a magical medallion, being sold to a Las Vegas pawn shop.
 Assuming his original form when the clerk removes the medallion, the Leprechaun kills him and goes on a rampage through Las Vegas in search of one of his wish granting coins, which is passed from hand to hand.
 The Leprechaun is ultimately defeated by college student Scott McCoy (John Gatins) and Scott's new girlfriend Tammy Larsen (Lee Armstrong), who blast his gold with a flamethrower, causing it to vanish and the Leprechaun to burst into flames.

 Leprechaun 4: In Space (1997)

-Taking place in the future, the leprechaun had abducted and begin courting snobbish alien princess Zarina (Rebekah Carlton), seducing her with promises of wealth.
-After being blown up by a group of marines who rescue Zarina, the Leprechaun is reborn on the marines' ship via exploding out of the groin of one of an unfortunate man, Kowalski.
+Taking place in the future, the Leprechaun abducts and begins courting snobbish alien princess Zarina (Rebekah Carlton), seducing her with promises of wealth.
+After being blown up by a group of marines who rescue Zarina, the Leprechaun is reborn on the marines' ship via exploding out of the groin of an unfortunate man, Kowalski.
 He then goes off in search of his stolen bride and gold, killing all those who get in his way.
 After being turned into a giant via an enlargement ray, the Leprechaun is ejected into space by the survivors of the massacre, Tina Reeves (Jessica Collins), Books Malloy (Brent Jasmer) and Sticks (Miguel A. Núñez, Jr.).